-This classic roast leg of lamb recipe is seasoned with garlic and rosemary.
-We roast it at a high temperature for a short time to brown the exterior, then finish roasting at a lower temperature so that it stays juicy.
+This classic roast leg of lamb recipe is flavored with a simple rub of garlic and rosemary.
+You're going to roast it at a high temperature for a short time, to brown the exterior, and then finish cooking it at a lower temperature so that it stays juicy.

-NOTE: For a guide to how to trim and tie a leg of lamb, or what to ask for if you're having your butcher do it, see How to Roast a Leg of Lamb.
-Basically, you're looking for a semi-boneless leg of lamb, which means it's had the hipbone and the hinge end of the shank bone removed, leaving only the lower part of the shank bone, and then tied into a compact roast so that it cooks as evenly as possible.
+If you want to know how to trim and tie a leg of lamb, or what to ask for if you're having your butcher do it, see How to Roast a Leg of Lamb.
+Basically, you're looking for a semi-boneless leg of lamb, which means it's had the hip bone and the hinge end of the shank bone removed, leaving only the lower part of the shank bone, and then tied into a compact roast so that it cooks as evenly as possible.

-- 3 cloves of garlic cloves, cut into slivers
+- 3 to 4 garlic cloves, cut into slivers

 - 1 tsp. fresh rosemary leaves, finely chopped